How it works

 Sensors

-Collect metadata about network flows, permissions, app behaviors
+Collects metadata about network connections, permissions, and app behavior.

 • Permission usage events